joaquinbvw/DUCO/README.md

 - AVRMega based boards
 - Raspberry Pi Pico

 Any board or architecture not mentioned on the list will not be supported and will not compile, it should show an error message on the Arduino IDE.
+Also, at the moment there are three examples implemented; the Serial_miner, ESP32_example and the ESP8266_example.
+I'm planning to include a generic Ethernet miner example and also a generic WiFi miner example and maybe another I2C miner example but I believe this will take me some time, maybe a couple of weeks, if anyone want to do it please feel free to do that.
+Just let me know before making a pull request.

 ## For developers